The Tabernacle of Moses – God’s Heavenly Pattern for our Spiritual Transformation – Part VII: Our Great High Priest

 He has no need to do every day what those priests do, to offer sacrifices first for their own sins and then for the sins of the people, since he did this in offering himself once for all.
 For the law appoints as high priests men subject to weakness [Hebrews 5:2], but the word of solemn affirmation that came after the law appoints a son made perfect forever.
 (Hebrews 7:27,28 NET)

 The Aaronic priests had to offer repeated sacrifices because the blood of animals could not pay for sin but rather cover it.
 They did year by year when interceding with the blood of animals for the sins of the nation of Israel (Hebrews 9:6,7).
 While Jesus the Messiah’s intercession is continuous, He does not need day by day to renew His sacrifice as the lamb of God (Isaiah 53:7.
 John 1:29,36.
-1 Peter 1:19) because His blood did not merely cover our sin debt but rather paid for our sin thus eliminating the debt (Colossians 2:14).
+1 Peter 1:19) because His blood did not merely cover our sin debt but instead paid for our sin thus eliminating the debt (Colossians 2:14).
 Furthermore, Jesus the Messiah did not have to offer first for His own sins since He is, and always has and will be, sin-free.

 For every high priest is taken from among the people and appointed to represent them before God, to offer both gifts and sacrifices for sins.
 He is able to deal compassionately with those who are ignorant and erring, since he also is subject to weakness, and for this reason he is obligated to make sin offerings for himself as well as for the people.
 And no one assumes this honor on his own initiative, but only when called to it by God, as in fact Aaron was.
 (Hebrews 5:1-4)